andreacohen7/food-sales-predictions/README.md

   - constant imputation was used for categorical columns
   - numeric data was scaled
   - object columns were one-hot encoded
-- For machine learning with regression tree:
+- For machine learning with a regression tree model:
   - inconsistencies in categorical data were fixed
   - ordinal categorical data was encoded
   - mean imputation was used for float columns